Congratulations to our 2023 Scholarship Finalists!

 Addresses how the work relates to you, and the message or inspiration for your artwork.

-WCADC Arts Scholarship for approximately $2,000 will be awarded to a female-identifying BIPOC to attend a two or four-year college or university.
+WCADC Arts Scholarship for awards up to $5,000 will be awarded to a female-identifying BIPOC to attend a two or four-year college or university.
 Two alternates will also be selected in case of withdrawal or disqualification.
-The scholarship recipient and alternates will be announced May 13, 2021 at the Scholarship Exhibition Reception and Awards Ceremony.
+The scholarship recipient and alternates will be announced May/June 2023 at the Scholarship Exhibition Reception and Awards Ceremony.

 For more information or questions, contact Tronja Anglero at email@example.com